M

 When faced with a miracle, we run out of words.

-Miracles are missed out if we are too full of ourselves.
+Miracles are missed out if we are too full of ourself.

 The people I admire are united by the will to do miracles.
-Not content with what life has thrown in front of them, they all want to break boundaries and stretch themselves to what many consider impossible.
+Not content with what life has presented, they all want to break boundaries and stretch themselves to what many consider impossible.

 We need others to recover from life's blows, but also to have a sense of our own miracle.
 If that feeling is missing, we can find it with the help and company of others.